kanglicheng/code-school/sql/readings/rails-5-updates.md

 end
 ```

-I'll get a warning about placing the `:friends` before the `:owner`.
+I'll get a warning about placing the `:friends` association before the `:owner`.
-I should instead of have this:
+I should instead order my associations like this:

 ```ruby
 class Cat < ApplicationRecord